janynnegomes/simple-app-automated-testing-sample/README.md

-# Automated Testing - Using Cypress
+# Automated Testing - Using Cypress in Angular 10

 This app shows the BDD and TDD aproach of simple app development.